SpriteSixis/Token-Counter-for-ChatGPT/README.md

 ## Quick Start

-Make sure you have **[Tampermonkey](https://www.tampermonkey.net)** installed in your browser, open `Token Counter.user.js` in [RAW](link) view and **Tampermonkey** should recognize it and give you the option of installing it, then just click the extension so that you make sure that the script is enabled, and finally refresh your browser.
+Make sure you have **[Tampermonkey](https://www.tampermonkey.net)** installed in your browser, open `Token Counter.user.js` in [RAW](https://github.com/SpriteSixis/Token-Counter-for-ChatGPT/raw/main/Token%20Counter.user.js) view and **Tampermonkey** should recognize it and give you the option of installing it, then just click on the extension so that you make sure that the script is enabled, and finally refresh your browser.

 ## Basic Explanation